The Reverend T. Wyatt Watkins, board chair

 At his home church in Indianapolis, Second Presbyterian, Dr. Lemons leads weekly classes on environmental justice and community issues.
 He spearheaded the building of a hospital in Kenya with emphasis on HIV prevention and treatment.
 Currently Jim is exploring ways to install solar at that hospital.
 As a pediatrician at Indiana University Hospitals, he is particularly concerned with the poor and disenfranchised.

-The Reverend Dr. Patricia K. Tull, program director
+The Reverend Dr. Patricia K. Tull, program facilitator

 Trisha Tull is an ordained Presbyterian minister and worships at First Presbyterian in Jeffersonville, Indiana's first PC(USA) Earth Care congregation, which installed solar panels in 2015.
 Trisha is a biblical scholar, teacher, and author with more than twenty years' experience in interfaith work.
 Her most recent books are Inhabiting Eden: Christians, the Bible, and the Ecological Crisis (Westminster John Knox, 2013) and After Exegesis: Feminist Biblical Theology (Baylor, 2015).
 Outside of her work with H-IPL, she regularly teaches, preaches, and leads workshops across the nation--and sometimes even internationally--on creation care and environmental issues.